variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 823 10th Street

-Cranford Cove will feature a fresh show from Artist Johnny Fonseth, hosted by both Cranford Cove and Caf&eacute; Panache.
+Cranford Cove will feature a fresh show from Artist Johnny Fonseth, hosted by both Cranford Cove and Café Panache.

 !!!
 INSERT IMAGES !!!